 The next day, we stopped in Vienna, Austria.
 Our hostel was located right by a huge open air market where we spent much of the day walking , shopping, and tasting food.
 Bryana had a Falafel, and I tried a Käsenkrainer, which was a sausage filled with cheese in a baguette.
 It was delicious.

 After Vienna, we headed to our last stop of the weekend – Salzburg.
 Here, we toured the gardens where the Sound of Music was filmed, visited Mozart’s birthplace, and walked across the Love Lock Bridge.

-By the end of the weekend, we were all pretty exhausted from traveling.
-We had spent a lot of hours on the bus after all, but the experience was 100% worth it.
+By the end of the weekend, my roommates and I were all pretty exhausted from traveling.
+We had spent a lot of hours on the bus just getting to each of our destinations, but the experience was 100% worth it.

 On Sunday, I decided to visit the Gucci museum, or Museo Gucci, which is located right here in Florence in Piazza della Signoria.
 This Italian luxury brand was first found in Florence in 1921 by Guccio Guccio.